 Today there are over 1500 children in the greater Houston area, ready and waiting for forever families and friends.
-There are also over 4000 faith-based congregations in this same area, and we believe that there is some way that 4000 congregations can care for 1500 children.
+There are also over 4000 faith-communities in this same area, and we believe that there is some way that 4000 congregations can care for 1500 children.

-The focus on inspiring congregations is threefold: 1) We raise awareness that more foster and adoptive families are needed; 2) We raise awareness that congregations need training and preparation to welcome and nurture these children and families who may not look or behave like other members; 3) We promote the fact that engaging in adoption and foster care activities is not all or nothing.
-We don’t all need to foster or adopt, and not all congregations need to offer every possible adoption and foster care activity.
+The focus on inspiring congregations is threefold: 1) We raise awareness that more foster and adoptive families are needed; 2) We raise awareness that congregations need training and preparation to welcome and nurture these children and families; 3) We promote the fact that engaging in adoption and foster care activities is not all or nothing.
+We don't all need to foster or adopt, and not all congregations need to offer every possible adoption and foster care activity.
 However, we can all do something, be it small or large, and we are all needed.

 Is Cultivating Families a Child-Placing Agency?

-No. Cultivating Families is a non-profit corporation working to inspire and equip faith-based communities in the greater Houston area to care for foster and adopted children.
-To that end, we bring everyone to the table – from the Department of Family and Protective Services and child-placing agencies in the greater Houston area, to faith-based communities throughout Houston and the families they serve.
-Our goal is for all waiting children to have forever families and friends and we’re casting a wide net to see that happen.
+No. Cultivating Families is a non-profit corporation working to educate and equip faith-communities in the greater Houston area to meet needs and share hope with families and children with interest and experience in foster care.
+To that end, we bring everyone to the table - from the Department of Family and Protective Services and child-placing agencies in the greater Houston area, to diverse faith-based communities throughout Houston and the families they serve.
+We envision all diverse faith communities and families in greater Houston cultivating lives of love and faith together for a lifetime.